YOU CAN DOWNLOAD THE ACADEMIC REQUIREMENTS CHECKLIST FOR THE PH.D. DEGREE

 The goal of the rotation program is to find a permanent advisor by the middle of Spring quarter of the first year.
 You should make sure that, by the end of the year, there’s at least one faculty member who is impressed with you and with whom you’d like to work.
 For information on how the process works refer to https://cs.stanford.edu/academics/phd/first-year-research-rotation-program.

 A student should plan and successfully complete a coherent program of study covering the basic areas of Computer Science and related disciplines.
 The student's advisor has primary responsibility for the adequacy of the program.
 The University has two main requirements related to courses.
 First, each student must complete 135 course units (not including athletics and performing art classes) for graduation.
-CS Ph.D. students take 9-10 units (10 units is optimal) a quarter.
+CS Ph.D. students take 8-10 units (8 is the minimum requirment and 10 units is maximum, tuition level for 8-10 is the same) a quarter.
 Credit for graduate work done elsewhere (up to a maximum of 45 course units) may be applied to graduation requirements.
 Second, students must take courses from at least 4 different faculty members.
 There are NO courses specifically required by the Computer Science Department, except for the 1-unit CS300 seminar and CS499 (Advanced Reading & Research), or equivalent.
 The CS300 seminar is only offered Autumn Quarter and is required of all first-year Ph.D. students.
 Students are required to attend 2/3 of the total number of sessions in order to get credit for the class.

 International students: The Computer Science Dept. allows only up to a maximum of 3 units of Curriculum Practical Training (CPT) in the entire academic career.
 CS390 A, B and C may each be taken once (full-time/part-time).
 Full-time internships are allowed only during summer quarter.
 For more details, contact firstname.lastname@example.org.